Nepali tea: Economic effects

 The transition from subsistence farming to cash crop farming of orthodox tea provides a benefit to hillside farmers in terms of financial support and involvement in the domestic market.
 Many traditional farmers have given up subsistence farming and now specialize in solely growing tea.
 The profits that come from selling tea can then be used to purchase staple foods in a domestic market.
 The switch from traditional farming to cash cropping has reduced poverty rates among small holder farmers in tea growing.
 70% of orthodox tea produced in Nepal in 2006 was by small farms.
 Orthodox tea is a profitable crop that is unique to hillside farmers.
 Forecasts by the NTCDB predict that by 2022 orthodox tea exports will reach 27 million kg, compared to the 2012 figure of 3 million kg.
 The paired growth in the tea sector will employ approximately 100 000 people.
 Engagement in overseas markets will allow Nepali tea producers to capitalize on their product's high quality and value as a niche product.
 Nepali orthodox tea is being sold well below premium to bordering countries such as India.
 A metric ton of Nepali green tea is valued at $1,180 in India, but $12,000 in the USA.
 Thus, in order for Nepali farmers and producers of orthodox tea to make the most money from this crop there is a need to export to countries like the USA who pay premium prices for the product.

+Comparison with Darjeeling Tea

+Nepali tea, especially the varieties grown in the eastern regions like Ilam, shares several geographical and climatic similarities with the renowned Darjeeling tea from neighboring India.
+However, there are distinct advantages and unique characteristics that set Nepali tea apart.